FreightCar America, Inc. (RAIL): History, Ownership, Mission, How It Works & Makes Money

 Initial capital/funding

-The transition to an independent public company was financed through its IPO on April 6, 2005, raising significant capital to operate and grow independently.
-The offering price was $19.00 per share.
+The transition to an independent, publicly traded company was financed by its IPO on April 6, 2005.
+This offering provided the necessary capital for the newly independent entity to operate and grow, with shares initially priced at $19.00 per share.

 Year Key Event Significance

-2005 Initial Public Offering (IPO) Established FreightCar America as an independent, publicly traded company, providing access to capital markets.
+2005 Initial Public Offering (IPO) on NASDAQ (RAIL).
+Formally created FreightCar America, Inc. as an independent, publicly traded company, securing access to capital markets.

 FreightCar America, Inc. (RAIL) Ownership Structure